royalgraphx/DarwinKVM/README.md

 <br>

 Start by using your favorite terminal text editor.
 In this example, we'll be using nano.
+Note: If you're not using GRUB, follow the same steps, but refer to the Arch Wiki on how to edit the config file.

 ```
 sudo nano /etc/default/grub